 One of the most common mistakes that amateur burger connoisseurs make is that they tend to overmix their meat.

-While it is certainly understandable why this happens – you want to ensure that all of those spices get mixed thoroughly into the meat – it can actually have the inverse effect.
+While it is certainly understandable why this happens – you want to ensure that all of those spices get mixed thoroughly into the meat – it can have the inverse effect.

 Burgers that are worked too much can become a little tough to chew and can also lose some of that flavor that you are trying to infuse into the burger.